philiprn/data-analysis/README.md

 # data-analysis

-Import json file containing fitted Arena data.
+Import json file containing fitted positioning data.

 Read data into a pandas dataframe, and rebuild to get rid of nested dictionaries, as they contain values on which we want to filter.